Working hours: Minister Hubertus Heil overslept important law | politics

 Ironically, the Minister of Labor failed to present an important law on employees’ working hours.

-Specifically, it is about the recording of working hours.
+Specifically, it is regarding the recording of working hours.
 According to the judgment of the European Court of Justice (ECJ) in 2019, company bosses must precisely document the working hours of all employees.
 Since then, it has been clear that a corresponding law is needed.
 But what happened – nothing!
 In the last legislative period, in which Heil was already a minister, this failed due to the resistance of the coalition partner Union.

 According to the ministry, the new coalition agreement of the traffic light then stipulated that it should be checked what need to be adjusted to the ECJ judgment, since there was uncertainty among experts.
-But again little happened.
+But once more little happened.
 The hanging game continued.
 The Minimum Wage Act should then oblige some sectors to use digital time recording, including construction, trade and gastronomy.
 But comprehensive regulation is something else.

 NOW the Federal Labor Court (BAG) in Erfurt has intervened.
 And the details of a decision from September were published over the weekend: The companies can therefore no longer wait for a law of salvation.
 You must IMMEDIATELY record the working hours of your employees (e.g. by time clock, app, on paper).